nikbearbrown/mba-marketing/chapters/12-products-consumer-offerings.md

 ### Warm-up

-**1. Locate offerings on the continuum.** For each, identify whether it's predominantly a product, predominantly a service, or somewhere in between, and explain why:
+**1. Locate offerings on the continuum.** For each of the following, place it on the product-service continuum (predominantly product, predominantly service, or meaningfully mixed) and explain the mix in one sentence.
+Where it's mixed, identify one component that is product and one that is service.

-- A new car
+- A new car purchased at a dealership.
-- A haircut at a salon
+- A haircut at a salon.
-- A meal at a fast-food restaurant
-- A streaming subscription
+- A Peloton subscription with no hardware purchase.
-- A textbook
+- A textbook with an access code for an online homework platform.
+- A fast-food meal eaten in the restaurant.

 *Tests: Objective 1.
 Difficulty: Low.*

-**2. Classify the product type.** For each consumer purchase, identify whether it's convenience, shopping, specialty, or unsought:
+**2. Classify the product type.** For each consumer purchase, identify whether it's convenience, shopping, specialty, or unsought.
+Then name the single most important marketing implication that follows from the classification.

-- Toothpaste at a grocery store
+- Toothpaste grabbed off a shelf during a grocery run.
-- A new refrigerator
+- A new refrigerator researched across four brands before purchasing.
-- A custom luxury watch
+- A custom luxury watch from a boutique that doesn't advertise price.
-- Funeral insurance
+- Life insurance purchased after a salesperson called.

 *Tests: Objective 2.
 Difficulty: Low.*

-**3. Map a portfolio.** Pick a quick-service restaurant chain.
-Identify (a) at least three product items, (b) at least two product lines, (c) the approximate width of the product mix.
+**3. Map a product portfolio.** Pick any fast-food chain or consumer-packaged-goods brand.
+Identify (a) two specific product items, (b) at least two distinct product lines, (c) the approximate mix width (number of lines), and (d) which line appears deepest.
+Name each component specifically — "beverages" is a line; "Diet Coke" is a product item.

 *Tests: Objective 3.
 Difficulty: Low.*

 ### Application

-**4. Diagnose the life cycle stage.** Pick a brand or product you can investigate.
-Determine which stage of the product life cycle it's in (introduction, growth, maturity, decline) and justify with at least three pieces of evidence.
-Identify which marketing strategy from Concept 2 best fits the stage.
+**4. Diagnose the life-cycle stage.** Pick a brand or product you can investigate with public information.
+Determine which stage of the product life cycle it currently occupies — introduction, growth, maturity, or decline — and support the diagnosis with at least three specific pieces of evidence (sales trends, competitive activity, marketing posture, distribution behavior).
+Then identify which pricing strategy from the chapter's introduction-stage options best describes how the product entered the market originally.

 *Tests: Objective 5.
 Difficulty: Medium.*

 **5. Apply Keller's model.** Choose a brand you know well.
-Walk all four levels of Keller's brand equity model — identity, meaning, feelings/judgments, resonance — and assess how strongly the brand has built each level.
-Identify the level where the brand is weakest and propose one specific action to strengthen it.
+Walk all four levels of Keller's brand equity model: identity, meaning, feelings and judgments, resonance.
+For each level, give one specific piece of evidence — an actual logo, a documented association, a customer behavior — rather than a general description.
+Identify which level is the brand's weakest, explain why it's weak, and propose one concrete action that would strengthen it.

 *Tests: Objective 6.
 Difficulty: Medium.*

-**6. Audit a package.** Pick a product whose packaging you can examine in detail.
-Evaluate it on five dimensions: functional protection, brand expression, convenience and safety, sustainability, ethics.
-Score each dimension high/medium/low with a one-sentence rationale.
+**6. Evaluate a stretch decision.** Tesla stretched downward from the Model S (entry ~$80,000) to the Model 3 (entry ~$35,000 at launch).
+Apply the stretch-decision framework from the chapter: (a) what segment did the downward stretch target, (b) what was the risk to the Model S's positioning, (c) what evidence from the years since launch would tell you whether the stretch damaged the premium brand or successfully expanded the segment, (d) should Tesla now stretch further downward?
+Make a recommendation with specific reasoning.

-*Tests: Objective 8.
+*Tests: Objective 4.
 Difficulty: Medium.*

 ### Synthesis

-**7. Run a stretch decision.** A mid-priced apparel brand is considering stretching downward into a value tier and stretching upward into premium simultaneously.
-List five risks of doing both moves at once, three benefits, and a recommendation with conditions.

-*Tests: Objective 4.
+**7. Decompose Peloton's bundle.** The chapter opens and closes with the Peloton puzzle.
+Now decompose Peloton's offering across the chapter's frameworks: (a) locate it on the product-service continuum, (b) classify it as a consumer product type (convenience / shopping / specialty / unsought), (c) place the hardware and the subscription separately on the product life cycle as of today and justify both placements, (d) apply Keller's model to the Peloton brand and identify its strongest and weakest level, (e) identify which of the four loyalty types the $39-per-month subscription is specifically designed to create and why.

+*Tests: Objectives 1, 2, 5, 6, 7.
 Difficulty: Medium-high.*

-**8. Connect Peloton's strategy to the chapter.** Walk Peloton's bundle through every Concept 1 framework: product-service continuum location, consumer product classification, customer experience, the bundling vs. unbundling trade-off.
-Then move to Concept 3: which loyalty type does Peloton's pricing/community strategy target, and why?
+**8. Audit a loyalty program.** The chapter distinguishes loyalty programs that train genuine attachment from those that train discount-seeking.
+Find a real loyalty program from a brand you use or can research.
+Evaluate it on three dimensions: (a) does it reward purchase frequency (discount-seeking signal) or brand engagement (loyalty signal), (b) does it make switching feel like a loss in any specific way — name the mechanism if so, (c) which of the four loyalty types does it most effectively target?
+Conclude with a verdict: does this program build brand equity or erode it?

-*Tests: Objectives 1, 2, 7.
+*Tests: Objective 7.
 Difficulty: Medium-high.*

 ### Challenge

-**9. The packaging-ethics audit.** Find a product whose packaging makes claims you suspect aren't substantiated (health benefits, environmental claims, "natural" labels, etc.).
-Investigate: (a) what specifically does the packaging claim, (b) what evidence supports the claims publicly, (c) what would constitute deceptive packaging under the FTC Act, (d) is the firm at risk.
+**9. The packaging ethics audit.** Find a product whose packaging makes claims you can examine — environmental claims ("sustainable," "eco-friendly," "green packaging"), health claims, origin or sourcing claims.
+Investigate: (a) what specifically does the packaging assert, (b) what publicly available evidence supports or contradicts each claim, (c) which claims would qualify as misleading under the FTC Act's standard for false, misleading, or deceptive labeling, (d) what would the firm need to change — in the product, the packaging, or both — to make the claims defensible.
+Label clearly what you found in public sources and what you are inferring.

 *Tests: Objective 8.
 Difficulty: High.*

-**10. Design a brand portfolio strategy.** A successful single-product startup is considering portfolio expansion.
-Recommend whether they should pursue line extensions, brand extensions, multibrands, or new brands first.
-Justify with reference to the firm's brand equity, the segments served, and the strategic risk profile.
+**10. Design a brand extension decision.** A successful single-product brand is considering a brand extension into a new product category.
+Pick a real brand and a proposed extension that would be plausible but contested — a brand known for one thing moving into an adjacent but different category.
+Evaluate: (a) how strong is the brand's equity in its current category (use Keller), (b) how well does that equity translate to the new category — specifically, which of Keller's levels translates and which doesn't, (c) what is the risk to the parent brand if the extension disappoints, (d) would a multibrand strategy be safer, and if so what would it cost?
+Make a recommendation with the conditions under which you would reverse it.

 *Tests: Objectives 3, 6.
 Difficulty: High.*

----

-## Chapter Summary

-**What you can do now that you could not do before this chapter:**

-You can take any offering and decompose it into product, service, and experience layers.
-You can classify consumer products and apply the appropriate marketing strategy to each class.
-You can diagnose where a product sits in its life cycle and predict the appropriate strategy for that stage.
-You can evaluate brand equity using Keller's model and recognize how packaging contributes to (or undermines) the brand.

-**The one idea that matters most:**

-A product is a bundle.
-The firm's job is to design the bundle deliberately — not just the physical thing but the surrounding service, the experience, the brand, the packaging.
-Customers compute $V = B/P$ on the entire bundle, not just the core item.

-**The common mistake:**

-Treating packaging, branding, and customer experience as decoration on top of the product.
-They aren't — they're part of the product, in the customer's perception.
-Cutting them as cost-saving measures usually destroys more $B$ than the savings recovers.

-**The Feynman test:**

-Pick a product you bought in the last week.
-In two minutes, can you describe its product-service classification, its life-cycle stage, its brand equity level (using Keller), the role of its packaging, and what would change if any of those were different?
-If yes, you have internalized the chapter.

----

-## Connections Forward

-**Chapter 13 — Maintaining a Competitive Edge with New Offerings** unpacks the *how* of new product creation — idea generation through commercialization, plus innovation diffusion and the five Rogers adopter categories.

-**Chapter 14 — Services: The Intangible Product** treats services as their own category, distinct from physical products, with their own marketing implications (intangibility, inseparability, variability, perishability).

-**Chapter 15 — Pricing Products and Services** addresses the **P** that pairs with this chapter's product decisions to set the value-ratio denominator.

----

-*Voice anchor: Feynman × MKBHD hybrid.
-See `style/VOICE.md`.*
-*Source: OpenStax modules m00053–m00062.
-All statistics, brand examples, and historical claims drawn from source.*
 ---

 ## LLM Exercise — Chapter 12: Products — Consumer Offerings